novusm/Bootstrap-Portfolio/README.md

 ## About

-The portfolio page is an ongoing project which will be updated and improved as I move through this course but ultimately serves the first purpose of being a template for how to use Bootstrap as well as how to modify Bootstrap with it my css.
-Overall this project serves to teach me about Bootstrap and how to customise it for my own purposes
+The portfolio page is an ongoing project which will be updated and improved as I move through this course but ultimately serves the first purpose of being a template for how to use Bootstrap as well as how to modify Bootstrap with my CSS.
+Overall this project serves to teach me about Bootstrap and how to customise it for my purposes

 ## Getting Started